 Quitting smoking is the best thing you can do to protect your lungs and keep your COPD symptoms from getting worse.
 This can help you stay more active and enjoy life.

 Tell your friends and family about your goal to quit.
 Take a break from people and situations that make you want to smoke.
 Keep busy with other things.
-Take it one day at a time.
+Take it 1 day at a time.

 It is not easy, but anyone can quit.
 Newer medicines and programs can be very helpful.

 List the reasons you want to quit.
 Then set a quit date.
 You may need to try quitting more than once.
 And that's OK.
 Keep trying if you do not succeed at first.
 The more times you try to quit, the more likely you are to be successful.

 Secondhand smoke will trigger more COPD flare-ups and cause more damage to your lungs.
 So you need to take steps to avoid secondhand smoke.

 - Make your home and car smoke-free zones.
 Tell others you are with to follow this rule.
 Take ashtrays out of your home.